-As Director of Conservation Programs at AZA, Shelly promotes and supports AZA member participation in conservation.
+As Vice President of Conservation & Science at AZA, Shelly promotes and supports AZA member participation in conservation.
 Shelly works closely Animal Programs, Committees, AZA members, and partner organizations.

 Shelly manages the grants program under the Conservation Grants Fund; the field conservation, research, and green (sustainable) practices surveys related to the Annual Report on Conservation and Science; and AZA’s citizen science program, FrogWatch USA.
 Shelly has been active on amphibian conservation issues and currently serves on the Joint National Steering Committee for Partners in Amphibian and Reptile Conservation.
 She was the program coordinator for the Butterfly Conservation Initiative at AZA from 2003-2007.